Credit Counselor banner

 Fees

-The cost of pursuing a career in credit counseling can vary widely depending on the type of education, certifications, and training programs you choose.
-Here’s a detailed breakdown of the fee structures:
+The costs associated with becoming a credit counselor can vary widely depending on the type of education and certifications you pursue.
+Here’s a detailed breakdown:

 • Bachelor's Degree: